 Earth Day opens the door to some more in-depth exploration and discussion about human impact on the environment.
-These classroom products and lesson plan ideas can get your students in the Earth Day spirit, while teaching them about the history of oil spills and how they impact nature.
+These classroom products and lesson plan ideas can get your students in the Earth Day spirit while teaching them the history of oil spills and how they impact nature.

 Environment Books for Your Classroom Library

 There are lots of great books out there for students to read while learning about the environment.
 From recycling and using chemical-free cleaning products to saving animals from life-threatening natural disasters like oil spills, these books are a timely addition to any classroom library.

 Start the discussion by sharing information about historical oil spills, like the Deepwater Horizon oil spill (or BP oil spill) in 2010.
 Show images of the animals affected and how the oil impacted the landscape.
 After showing students how damaging these disasters are, have them try to clean up their own oil spills with this hands-on activity.